-Religions have offered aid and supported their communities while being unable to hold worship and even important rituals.
-The pandemic raises ethical questions about how we live as a society – as the rise of the Anti-Vaxx movement shows.
-Religious teaching provides comfort and challenge for believers.
+Religions offered aid and supported their communities while being unable to hold worship and even important rituals.
+The pandemic raised ethical questions about how we live as a society – as the rise of the Anti-Vaxx movement showed.
+Religious teaching provided comfort and challenge for believers.

-There are also lots of materials online which will provide you with evidence, examples and ideas.
-You might want to read some of the articles on religion and Covid-19 on ‘The Conversation’ as a place to start!
-You might find this recording of a research event about pastoral care during Covid also sparks some ideas for your submission.
-Or this research article might get your ideas flowing if you are interested in a more historical approach.
+There are also lots of materials online which provided students with evidence, examples and ideas.
+Articles on religion and Covid-19 on ‘The Conversation’ were a useful place to start!
+Also, this recording of a research event about pastoral care during Covid sparked some ideas for submission, and this research article was useful for those interested in a more historical approach.